Tuesday, September 18, 2012

 Despite all the problems, I really did enjoy being the boss.
 This mattered most when it came to dealing with the label reps.

 As opposed to when I was in Toledo, every major record label had offices in Cleveland.
-So they had people to go out and schmooz all the retailers, put up displays and generally promote their products.
-As manager, it was my place to work with the label reps and generally milk them for all they were worth.
+So they had people go out and schmooz all the retailers, put up displays, and generally promote their products.
+As a manager, it was my job to work with the label reps and generally milk them for all they were worth.

 The currency was promo albums and CDs, and concert tickets.
 It was kind of a give and take… they wanted in-store play and display space from us; we wanted freebies.
 I always made it my business to maintain solid relationships with all the label people, even if I only had a piddly little mall store.